SAP-archive/sap-devtoberfest-2020/topics/appstudio/prerequisites.md

 ## Software

-Before the Virtual Event, participants must ensure they have the following installed on their laptops:
+Before starting the enablement session, participants must ensure they have the following installed on their laptops:

 - Chrome (latest version) : [https://www.google.com/chrome/](https://www.google.com/chrome/)